joemphilips/DotNetLightning/README.md

 ## TODO

-* Refactor PeerChannelEncryptor with custom state monad
+* Refactor PeerChannelEncryptor to optimize performance (Probably by using byref-like-type and mutable state)
+* Update `Channel.deriveOurDustLimitSatoshis`